Fa (philosophy): Legal comparison

 A legal and administrative use of fa (standards) by the ruler has been argued different mainly in that early religious Mohist's ideal was the universally beneficial sun, as an objective standard of comparison.
 Although dealing in questions of language, in addition to early supernatural elements, Mozi's concept was not simply an abstract standard, but implied measurement, and were often measurement-like standards, including the plumb-line and carpenters square.
 In this sense, although Mohism does promote following a virtuous ruler, the Mohist concept of the standard is not a freely determined law simply invented by the ruler.
 It implies and intends measurement against objective standards.
 But the Mohists also used standards in engineering and language, and many later Mohist engineers were not necessarily very religious, following the ideals of a pragmatic philosophy.

 Although Shang Yang was criticized for harsh punishment, and have philosophical differences, his legal usage is at least arguably comparable in function to the Mohist usage, promulgating standards (laws) of comparison for people to follow.
 Xunzi's usage is arguably most different, arguing for the Confucian scholar as interpreter of standards.
 Shang Yang and Mozi's standards were intended to be understandable by common people.
 Shang Yang and Han Fei ultimately fall back on the ruler as an authority for determining standards, but Han Fei still intends the ruler try to make objective measurements, to protect him against factors like deceit.
 Han Fei's ruler may have different objects, but if he tries to make measurements to make objective standards, their concept of the standard can still functionally be compared to Mozi's at least in that sense.
-It's process is functionally different to the degree the standard is determined arbitrarily.
+Its process is functionally different to the degree the standard is determined arbitrarily.